 "I think that is a wonderful idea.
 How about we start where I first met…your father.
 I had just started Hogwarts…"

 Eileen and her dad made their way away from the stone after one lingering look of affection and another of hope.
 Walking hand in hand, they both made their way home; stories and words of Eileen's father flowing between them.
-Once more silence filled the graveyard formerly, a bundle of lilies once again brought life to Severus' grave another one of the twelve months out of the year.
+Silence once more filled the graveyard, as the night settled in.
+Like every month, a bundle of lilies once again brought life to Severus' grave another for another one of the twelve months out of the year.